mauzeyj/machine_learning_club/README.md

 ### Reading List

-These two sites are great resources
+These sites are great resources
+ * [Jalammar's Visualizations](http://jalammar.github.io/): Visualizes complex subjects for a better understanding.
  * [Machine Learning Mastery](https://machinelearningmastery.com/):      Provides plenty of tutorials with python code that you can experiment with.
  * [Chris Albon](https://chrisalbon.com/):       Great visualizations of how things work.